 Documentation Guidelines reflect a nationally recognized set of standards as set forth by the professional organization Association of Higher Education And Disability (AHEAD).

 - Submitting a Verification Form for Professionals that is completed a qualified professional.

-- Submitting additional documentation (completed by a qualified professional) of the disability that is specific to the individual student.
-Additional documentation considered for accommodations must:
+- Submitting documentation (completed by a qualified professional) of the disability that is specific to the individual student.
+Documentation considered for accommodations should:

 - Be current within the last three years.

 - Specify the nature and extent of the disability in accordance with current professional standards and techniques.